 “A good story,” agreed Garzhvog.

 Click here to read more deleted and deluxe scenes!

 It’s been only months since Eragon first uttered “brisingr,” the ancient language term for fire.
 Since then, he’s not only learned to create magic with words-he’s been challenged to his very core.
 Following the colossal battle against the Empire’s warriors on the Burning Plains, Eragon and his dragon, Saphira, have narrowly escaped with their lives.
 Still, there is more adventure at hand for the Rider and his dragon, as Eragon finds himself bound by a tangle of promises he may not be able to keep.

 First is Eragon’s oath to his cousin, Roran: to help rescue Roran’s beloved from King Galbatorix’s clutches.
 But Eragon owes his loyalty to others, too.
 The Varden are in desperate need of his talents and strength-as are the elves and dwarves.
 When unrest claims the rebels and danger strikes from every corner, Eragon must make choices-choices that will take him across the Empire and beyond, choices that may lead to unimagined sacrifice.

 Eragon is the greatest hope to rid the land of tyranny.
 Can this once simple farm boy unite the rebel forces and defeat the king?

-Christopher Paolini is the author of the international bestsellers Eragon, Eldest, Brisingr, and Inheritance.
-His most recent book, The Fork, the Witch, and the Worm.
+Christopher Paolini is the author of the international bestsellers Eragon, Eldest, Brisingr, and Inheritance, as well as The Fork, the Witch, and the Worm.
 His debut science fiction novel, To Sleep in a Sea of Stars, will be available on September 15, 2020.
 He resides in Paradise Valley, Montana, USA.